“My Secret Diary”: How Guillaume Uses PYM as a Private Photo Journal While Visiting 121 Places a Year

 What PYM Offers to People

+PYM is a daily photo journal app that turns one honest photo a day into a private timeline you’ll actually look back on.
 Guillaume’s story reflects what we see again and again with long-time PYM users:

-• They don’t just want another social feed.
+- They don’t just want another social feed.

-• They want a private, meaningful record of their lives.
+- They want a private, meaningful record of their lives.

-• They want to see the journey, not just the highlights.
+- They want to see the journey, not just the highlights.

-PYM has grown into that space:
+PYM has grown into that space for people who want:

 But numbers mean nothing without stories like Guillaume’s—people who quietly build a decade-long diary out of small, consistent moments.
 If you want to follow some of his public challenges and adventures, you can find him on Instagram at @kokogichallenges.